 Virtual Training for Cyanobacteria/Algae Water Quality Monitors

-A virtual training will take place Wednesday, April 12th at 6:30 p.m. for cyanobacteria monitoring volunteers.
-We invite all to join the Worcester Cyanobacteria Monitoring Collaborative (WCMC) in this informative presenation.
-Volunteer to sample at Manchaug Pond with us or beyond at another lake or pond, or just attend to learn more about our efforts in water quality together as the Manchaug Pond Foundation.
+A virtual training will take place Wednesday, April 17th at 6:30 p.m. for cyanobacteria monitoring volunteers.
+We invite all to join this informative presentation and the Manchaug/Stevens team offered by the Worcester Cyanobacteria Monitoring Collaborative (WCMC).
+While volunteers are needed at Manchaug Pond, you may attend to just learn more about our efforts in water quality.
 All are welcome and no experience is necessary.
-Contact us to register!
-While Manchaug Pond does NOT have a cyanobacteria problem, we enter our third year of monitoring at Manchaug Pond and with a Stevens Pond volunteer as part of the Worcester Cyanobacteria Monitoring Collaborative (WCMC).
-This is one component of the Foundation’s overall water quality program where we monitor for the presence/absence of harmful algae in order to learning more about the waters and the ecology of Manchaug Pond and to protect the health and safety of this water resource and all who enjoy.
+Contact us to volunteer and click here to register!
+Manchaug Pond Foundation enters the 4th year of monitoring with the WCMC giving tremendous baseline data and as one component to our organizations overall water quality program!
+While Manchaug Pond and Stevens Pond do NOT have an algae or cyanobacteria problem, with past levels either at “not detected” or extremely low levels, we do monitor in order to learning more about the waters and the ecology of our lakes and to protect the health and safety of this water resource and all who enjoy.
 Worcester Cyanobacteria Monitoring Collaborative: The Collaborative is a group of citizen science volunteers who work to better understand the diversity of algae and cyanobacteria in the lakes and ponds of Worcester County under the guidance of the City of Worcester.
-Visit …
+Visit their website …